 These measures should not be considered in isolation or used in substitute for measures of performance prepared in accordance with IFRS.
-For a reconciliation of net losses from continuing operations to EBITDA and Adjusted EBITDA, please see Item 5.
-"Operating and Financial Review and Prospects - A. Operating Results."
+For a reconciliation of net losses from continuing operations to EBITDA and Adjusted EBITDA, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations."